nhanb/old.hi.imnhan.com/content/italic-text-in-vim-tmux-gnome-terminal.md

 Tags: linux, vim
 Slug: enable-italic-text-vim-tmux-gnome-terminal

+**Update**: As `egmont` pointed out in the comments: setting `TERM=xterm` inside tmux is discouraged and will cause wrong behavior in some programs.
+Changing all instances of `xterm-256color` to `screen-256color` in this tutorial should work, but I'm no longer using gnome-terminal so I can't test that.
+I'm now a KDE convert by the way; italic text Just Works<sup>tm</sup> with Konsole.
+Neat, eh?

 It has bothered me for a while what I can't get terminal vim to display *italic* text.
 It might seem trivial but it makes a world of difference when I'm editing Markdown or HTML.
 Here's what gvim looks like: